CameronMBrown/tic-react-toe/README.md

 ##### Move Timer

 Think quick!
 You only have a limited time to make your move, otherwise a random cell will be chosen for you.
 The move timer can be adjusted in the settings.
+The timer is smart, if the game is not within the browsers' viewport, the game will pause itself behind the scenes.

 ##### Vs. Computer